ragavvenkatesan/yann/docs/source/index.rst

 .. image:: https://img.shields.io/badge/license-MIT-blue.svg
    :target: license.html

 Welcome to the Yann Toolbox.
-It is a toolbox for doing convolutional neural networks, built on top of `theano`_.
+It is a toolbox for convolutional neural networks, built on top of `theano`_.
 To setup the toolbox refer the :ref:`setup` guide.
 Once setup you may start with the :ref:`quick_start` guide or try your hand at the :ref:`tutorial` and the guide to :ref:`getting_started`.